-Dr. Marshall currently serves as Co-Chair of Hillsborough Community Parenting and Resources Coalition, APHA's Child Care and Children with Special Health Care Needs committees, and USF’s Community Garden Research Collaborative.
-Courses taught include Community Partnerships and Advocacy, Program Planning Methods in Community Health, Social and Behavioral Sciences Applied to Health, and Foundations of Maternal and Child Health.
+Dr. Marshall currently serves as Co-Chair of Hillsborough Community Parenting Resources Coalition, APHA's Child Care and Children with Special Health Care Needs committees, and USF’s Sustainable Food Research Collaborative.
+She also serves on the statewide PRAMS Advisory Committee and is a research fellow at the Florida Institute for Child Welfare.
+Courses taught include Community Partnerships and Advocacy, Evaluation and Research Methods in Community Health, Community Application of Public Health Science, Child Health & Development, and Foundations of Maternal and Child Health.